softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

 A Wheel Picker is made of one or more wheels, and is bound to a single data source.
 Add more `wp:WheelDefinition` to add more wheels.
-In this example MyListProperty is an `IList<object>` containing strings.
+In this example MyListProperty is a `List<string>`

-If you have more than one WheelDefinition, use `ItemsSourceMulti` instead of `ItemsSourceSimple`; MyListProperty must then be of type `IList<IList<object>>` where the outer list must have a number of items equal to the count of WheelDefinitions.
+If you have more than one WheelDefinition, use `ItemsSourceMulti` instead of `ItemsSourceSimple`; MyListProperty must then be of type `IReadOnlyCollection<IReadOnlyCollection<T>>` (Ex: List<List<string>>) where the outer list must have a number of items equal to the count of WheelDefinitions.
 Each inner list contains the items for this WheelDefinition.

 ## Full start